 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

-Things to do in Puerto Vallarta for free
+Free things to do in Puerto Vallarta

-Stroll the Malecon
+1. Stroll the Malecon

 On the boardwalk’s north end, you can catch the free Voladores de Papantla show.

-Hike the Cerro de la Cruz Lookout
+2. Hike the Cerro de la Cruz Lookout

 If you’re looking to get some exercise while in Puerto Vallarta, take a walk up the Cerro De La Cruz lookout for what is easily one of the city’s best views.
 It’s completely free to visit – you just pay in sweat.